 Your target readers have their own social media accounts.
 You need social sharing buttons on your blog if you want your content to reach a large base.
 If readers are convinced that your article is valuable, they’ll want others to benefit from it.

 To make this work, you need to ensure it’s super easy for your readers to share your content.
 Sumo Me is a great WordPress plugin that lets your readers share your blog posts with ease.

-The major blogging mistake I’ve seen is bloggers who set unrealistic goals.
+Setting unrealistic goals is top of the list of blogging mistakes I’ve seen.
 Don’t try to achieve all your goals at once.
 Create a step-by-step plan and follow it.
 Choose a niche and build your strategy around it.
 Measure results to determine what’s working and things you need to change.
 Most importantly, be patient.
 Success isn’t achieved in one month.
 Except you’re a celebrity with a large social media following.